w3f/Grants-Program/applications/minterest_lending_protocol.md

 **Margarita Tarraste**, Admin Manager, an experienced manager and coordinator of app and dApp projects in the iGaming sector, additionally supporting the project with HR capability.

-**Adam Gągol**, Technical Advsor, CTO, Co-Founder at Aleph Zero - expert mathematician and distributed computing specialist and designer.
+**Adam Gągol**, Technical Advsor, CTO and Co-Founder at Aleph Zero - expert mathematician and distributed computing specialist and designer.
 Supporting the project in terms of algorithm and mathematical optimisation for protocol architecture.

 ### Team Code Repos